VulcanRaven737/UE23CS2XXX-Notes/Sem 3/DDCO/Unit 3/4 - Memory Locations and Addresses.md

 #### Big Endian Assignment
 * When lower byte addresses are used for the more significant bytes of the word, it is called big endian assignment
 * The most significant value in the sequence is first at the lowest storage address
-* Basically stores the most significant btt first, hence data is read from left to right
+* Basically stores the most significant bit first, hence data is read from left to right

 #### Little Endian Assignment
 * When lower byte addresses are used for the least significant bytes of the word, it is called little endian assignment